iffy/iffy.github.com/_posts/2016-12-22-no-more-phishing.md

 ### 2. More importantly, Alice should know when she's NOT browsing the legitimate bank's website.

-When Alice visits Nellie's phishing site, the browser knowns that it's a different website and won't divulge the credentials.
+When Alice visits Nellie's phishing site, the browser knows that it's a different website and won't divulge the credentials.
 To Alice, it will look like she's signing up for a new website.
 And if Alice is synced with Tommy and Janice, they'll be notified if she does sign up.

 ### 3. Bob the Bank should be able to authenticate Alice.